Shocking Vision of a Past Life Death

 First off, besides being a Psychic-Medium and Hypnotherapist, I’m an avid history buff.
 I enjoy watching historical movies.
 However, when the vision occurred, I’d never before seen a film about the Civil War Battle at Gettysburg, Pennsylvania.

 When the part about “Pickett’s Charge” came, I immediately felt an unaccountable sadness.
-Not because of the thousands of lives lost, but because somehow, I knew I’d been there in the actual battle!
-Like a video playing in my head, I suddenly saw myself on horseback.
+First off, not because of the thousands of lives lost, but because somehow, I knew I’d been there in the actual battle!
+Surprisingly, like a video playing in my head, I suddenly saw myself on horseback.
 I was a young man with shoulder-length blond hair and wearing a flowing mustache.
 As I rode, I could feel my sword bouncing on my leg on my left side.
-My uniform was greyish in color, and the top was a crossover with shiny buttons down one side.
+As a matter of fact, my uniform was greyish in color, and the top was a crossover with shiny buttons down one side.
 I was hot, sweaty, and itched horribly from the woolen uniform.

-In my vision, I seemed to be feeling a great urgency mixed with anxiety about a battle ready to commence.
-Next, I saw myself galloping up and down a long line of foot soldiers and yelling orders.
-It was sheer chaos and men were shouting as the line began to move forward.
+Significantly, I seemed to be feeling a great urgency mixed with anxiety about a battle ready to commence.
+Eventually, I saw myself galloping up and down a long line of foot soldiers and yelling orders.
+Without a doubt, the scene was sheer chaos and men began shouting as the regiment began to advance.

-My next impression was after the line of soldiers began the advance forward.
+Finally, my next impression was after the line of soldiers began to move forward.
 It seems there occurred some loud explosions near me and then nothing.
 As quickly as this mini-movie came into my head, it was gone.

 What Skeptics Say about Past Life Recall

-Skeptics claim what people remember in a past life regression are probably false memories or a confabulation (a false memory).
+Frequently, skeptics of past lives claim what people remember in a past life regression are probably false memories or a confabulation (a false memory).
 Quite the contrary, after conducting numerous past life sessions with clients, the lifetimes’ many people recalled were exceedingly detailed and highly emotional.
-Some individuals expressed sensing distinct smells, touching things, and even what the weather was like.
-For others, the life recalled was disconcerting when they discovered they were another gender or living in a place or time they would have never imagined.
+Moreover, some individuals expressed sensing distinct smells, touching things, and even what the weather was like.
+Significantly, for others, the life recalled was highly disconcerting when they discovered that they were another gender or living in a place or time they would have never imagined.